adannunez/barrenlands/README.md

 ### IntelliJ IDEA
 If you have IntelliJ IDEA set up you should be able to get this running like any other basic Gradle project.
-1. Extract the `.zip`
-1. Import the extracted project into IntelliJ
+1. Import the project into IntelliJ
 1. Refresh Gradle
 1. Run/Debug the `main` method in `BarrenlandApplication`

 ### Gradle Commands
 The other way to run the application is through Gradle commands.
-1. Extract the `.zip`
-1. Navigate to the root directory of the extracted project
+1. Navigate to the root directory of the project
 1. Execute the following Gradle command to clean, build, test, and run the application:

     ```shell script